Battle to save Australian wildlife as bushfires rage

 As Australia battles wildfires that have razed more than 4 million hectares (9.9 million acres) across five states, volunteers are trying to save wild animals caught in the inferno.

 Australia’s bushland is home to a range of indigenous fauna, including kangaroos, koalas, wallabies, possums, wombats and echidnas.
-Officials fear that 30% of just one koala colony on the country’s northeast coast has been lost in the recent fires.
+Officials fear that 30% of just one koala colony on the country’s northeast coast, or between 4,500 and 8,400, have been lost in the recent fires.

-Authorities have no exact figure on how many native animals in total have been killed, but experts say it is likely to be in the millions.
+Authorities have no exact figure on how many native animals in total have been killed but experts say it is likely to be in the millions.

 Tracy Burgess, a volunteer at Wildlife Information, Rescue and Education Services (WIRES), said it was very concerning that rescuers were not receiving as many animal patients as they would expect.